Moeed1mdnzh/DeepEnsemble/README.md

 model, extra = base.load(PATH)
 prediction = base.predict(model, sample, extra)
 ```
+Note : `PATH` must be the directory in which the model was saved, for instance : "my_models/cnn/" <br />
+**Warning : Do not attempt to change the name of the model otherwise the it can't be loaded properly **
 #### step 6(optional)
 Evaluate the model
 ```python
 preformance = base.evaluate(model, X_test, y_test, extra, batch_size)
 ```
 ### customized_ensemble.py
-The point of this file is to build ensembles of several individual architecture.<br />
+The point of this file is to build ensembles of several individual architectures.<br />
 Let's also see how this one works.How exciting!
 #### step 1
 Put the file in same directory as your own files and import the ensembling-object in your main file.